jedsk/data-engineering-projects/README.md

 - **Technologies**: Python, Google BigQuery, Google Cloud Functions, Flask.

 ### [Project 3: Comprehensive Audio Analysis and NLP with OpenAI and GCP](https://github.com/jedsk/data-engineering-projects/blob/main/project3/main.py)
-- **Summary**: Utilizes OpenAI's Whisper API for audio transcription and GPT for NLP analysis.
+- **Summary**: This project showcases the integration of OpenAI's Whisper API for audio transcription and GPT for detailed NLP analysis.
+It automates the extraction and analysis of key information from customer call transcripts, providing insights into customer interactions and sentiment.
-- **Workflow**:
+- **Key Features**:
-  - Fetches credentials and logs into services.
+  - Credential management using GCP Secret Manager and automated login to ServiceTitan.
-  - Manages audio file download/upload with Google Cloud Storage.
+  - Automated downloading and uploading of audio files and transcripts to/from Google Cloud Storage (GCS).
+  - Audio file transcription using OpenAI's Whisper API.
-  - Performs NLP analysis using OpenAI's GPT model.
+  - Detailed NLP analysis of transcriptions using OpenAI's GPT model to extract caller details, call type, urgency, and customer sentiment.
+  - Formatting and saving analysis results in CSV format on GCS for easy interpretation and further use.
+  - Comprehensive scripting that includes robust error handling and user-friendly functionality.
 - **Deployment**:
-  - Containerizes and deploys the application to Google Cloud Run.
+  - The application is containerized and deployed to Google Cloud Run, ensuring scalable and efficient execution.
-  - Manages Docker images with Google Artifact Registry.
+  - Docker is used for creating a container image of the application.
+  - The container image is stored and managed using Google Artifact Registry, providing a secure and private storage solution for Docker images.
+  - Deployment to Cloud Run is automated, allowing the application to be scaled up or down based on demand, and ensuring high availability.
+- **Technologies Used**:
-- **Technologies**: Python, Docker, OpenAI APIs, GCP services (Secret Manager, Cloud Storage, Artifact Registry, Cloud Run), Selenium, Pandas, GCSFS.
+  - Python, OpenAI's Whisper and GPT APIs, Google Cloud Platform services (Secret Manager, Cloud Storage, Artifact Registry, and Cloud Run), Selenium WebDriver, Pandas, GCSFS, Docker.